cstewa91/movie-quotes/README.md

-# React Starter
+# Movie Quotes

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux.
-Follow the below setup instructions to get started.
+> Demo app for user authentication in ReactJS with ReduxJS

 ### Setup Instructions